 Hydrangea quercifolia is another top performer with coarse textured leaves that are reminiscent of an oak leaf.
 The foliage turns a rich red in autumn and holds well through the winter.
 The gorgeous large cream blooms on fresh green foliage in summer are almost secondary to the autumn display.
 So take another look at Hydrangeas, we promise you won';t be disapointed.

-Large dark pink 'Mophead' flowers appear from summer to autumn offset by glossy green foliage.
+Large hot pink to purple 'Mophead' flowers appear from summer to autumn offset by glossy green foliage.
 Plant in morning sun or semi-shade in soil that does not completely dry out in summer.
 Colour may vary depending on soil type.
 Deciduous.

 This Hydrangea hails from the USA and is commonly known as the 'Smooth Hydrangea' because of the thin soft heart shaped leaves.
 Large heads of white flowers open from green buds in summer.
 The flowers turn green again as they age.
 Needs a semi-shaded position.
 Deciduous.